7 Interesting Facts About the First Super Bowl

 The Super Bowl as we know it was not the same as it was during Super Bowl I. When the AFL and the NFL worlds collided, there were a few inconsistencies with rules and such including the football itself.

-Six.
-You Cant Watch the Original Super Bowl Tapes
+6. You Can’t Watch the Original Super Bowl Tapes

 There is no complete footage of the first Super Bowl available to be viewed.
 Yes, only short clips are available since back then it was a standard practice of networks to not save TV broadcasts since the price of recording onto tape was very expensive.

 However, there is some hope that one day fans will be able to watch the first Super Bowl since in 2005 a Pennsylvania man found a home movie in his attic that his father recorded of their home tv of the original broadcast.
 HOWEVER, don’t hold your breath because the footage was purchased and promptly locked away and is now the subject of a legal tug of war.